 Student Assistance Programs: Helping to Close the Achievement Gap

-Because of this program, students participate in individual conferences to discuss their academic progress, their deportment, and their educational options toward satisfactory completion of high school.
-In addition, at-risk students who have not passed the California High School Exit Exam or who scored far below basic on the California Standards Test attend conferences that include their parents when practicable.
+Middle and high school counseling programs that serve seventh through twelfth grade students provide information on education and career options.
+Students participate in individual conferences to discuss their academic progress, their deportment, and their educational options toward satisfactory completion of high school.
+In addition, at-risk students who scored far below basic on the California Standards Test attend conferences that include their parents when practicable.
 At these conferences, students are given the necessary information to successfully graduate from high school.

 How a Student Assistance Program Can Help